 Trains originate from Terminal 1 and stops at Terminal 2 before heading to the city, where as buses start from T2 and then picks up passengers at T1.

 Update : A new Terminal 3 opened on April 2015.
-Jetstar, Jeju Air, Spring Japan and Peach has now been allocated to this new terminal geared for LCCs.
+Some low-cost carriers now use this terminal.

 Most buses stop directly at Terminal 3, while train users will have to use the Terminal 2 station then take a short shuttle bus ride (or walk for about 10 minutes), thus plan on allowing some extra time for this move.